algobot76/my-cs-notes/git/building-git/README.md

 #### 2.3.3 Trees on disk

 - Git generates a string for each entry consisting its mode in text (e.g. `100641), a space, its filename, a null type, ID (in binary).
-- Git concatentates all these entries into a single string, then prepends the word `tree`, a space, and the length of the rest of the content.
+- Git concatenates all these entries into a single string, then prepends the word `tree`, a space, and the length of the rest of the content.

 #### 2.3.4 Commits on disk